Mitsuoka Viewt

 The Mitsuoka Viewt is a series of retro-styled subcompact cars sold by the Japanese automaker Mitsuoka, intended to resemble the 1963 Jaguar Mark 2.
+The Viewt is Mitsuoka's best selling model.

-It was initially a modification of the Nissan March/Micra until 2023.
+It was initially a modification of the Nissan March/Micra until 2023, when the Micra was replaced by the Note.
 The Viewt Story which was introduced in February 2023 is based on the Toyota Yaris (XP210) hatchback.
-The line was launched in January 1993 and over the course of its production over 12,000 have been sold.
+The line was launched in January 1993.
+Over the thirty-year production period of the Nissan-based Viewt, around 13,000 examples were sold.
 It, along with Mitsuoka's later Galue, encouraged larger Japanese manufacturers to produce retro-styled versions of their own cars.

+Micra-based Viewts

 K11 Viewt (1993–2003)

 The first Viewt, introduced in January 1993, was produced on the basis of the K11 March.
 The March's hatchback was replaced by a fixed rear window and rounded boot, and the front grille and headlamp assembly was replaced by one closely resembling that of the Jaguar Mark II.
 In standard form the interior was much the same as the March's, but leather seats and wood trim could be added at extra cost.

 The Viewt shared its 1.0- and 1.3-litre engines with the March.
-It was originally available with manual or automatic transmissions; later more luxurious editions were automatic-only.
+It was originally available with manual or automatic transmissions; later, more luxurious editions were automatic-only.
+In November 2001 the larger engine's displacement was increased from 1275 to 1348 cc, reflecting changes made to the March/Micra.

-Changes to the March were usually echoed in the Viewt; for example, when the March received a new dashboard the Viewt had it too, with a new wood kit.
+Changes to the March were usually echoed in the Viewt; for example, when the March received a new dashboard the Viewt received it too, with a new wood kit.
 After the March convertible was introduced in 1997, Mitsuoka developed a Viewt convertible which used the Jaguar-style front but had a unique built-out rear.
+At the same time, the Viewt was also made available in 3- and 5-door hatchback models.